LouisLP/portfolio/README.md

 A modern, responsive portfolio website built with Vue 3 and TypeScript, featuring dark mode, internationalization, and a clean, minimalist design.
 Tailwind is used throughout and built-upon an existing template.

+The main purpose of the site is twofold:

+1. To showcase my work and experience as a software developer
+2. To serve as a resume exporter for myself on development

 ## Technologies

 - **Frontend Framework**: Vue 3 with TypeScript